-responses to disasters over the past few decades (e.g., the sulfanilamide and thalidomide disasters) have led to the creation of legislation and infrastructure that are able to deal with and prevent many problems.
+in place for preparedness in the United States.
+He noted that government responses to disasters over the past few decades (e.g., the sulfanilamide and thalidomide disasters) have led to the creation of legislation and infrastructure that are able to deal with and prevent many problems.
 He reported that some members of the group wondered whether BARDA and ASPR are adequately resourced and staffed to drive behavioral changes throughout different levels of government and across society as a whole.

-Julie Pavlin, director of the Board on Global Health at the National Academies of Sciences, Engineering, and Medicine, reported that her group also discussed about BARDA and institutional capabilities to create a broad interagency organization in the United States.
+Julie Pavlin, director of the Board on Global Health at the National Academies of Sciences, Engineering, and Medicine, reported that her group discussed institutional capabilities to create a broad interagency organization in the United States.
 Ideally, this agency would have the authority and budget necessary to unify the different capabilities in a sustainable and expandable way in times of international disaster.
-A model like the U.S. Federal Emergency Management Agency (FEMA) could be useful-one that delegates responsibility and decision making for preparedness and response but also has a complementary international focus.
+A model like the U.S.

+Federal Emergency Management Agency (FEMA) could be useful-one that delegates responsibility and decision making for preparedness and response but also has a complementary international focus.
 Pavlin also noted the importance of educating politicians, the public, and other governments about the risks of seasonal influenza, which are often poorly understood, and how to use seasonal influenza response capacity to build a platform of knowledge and capacity to respond during a pandemic event.